plasticityai/coldbrew/README.md

 ## <div align="center">Coldbrew: Run Python in JavaScript<br /><br />[![pipeline status](https://gitlab.com/Plasticity/coldbrew/badges/master/pipeline.svg)](https://gitlab.com/Plasticity/coldbrew/commits/master)</div>

 Coldbrew is Python (CPython 3.5.2 specifically) compiled into JavaScript using [Emscripten](https://github.com/kripken/emscripten) and WebAssembly/`asm.js`.
-It is *the easiest way* to run Python code in JavaScript (a web browser).
-This library also supports Python modules that use native C code.
+It is *the easiest way* to run Python (including native Python modules) code in JavaScript (a web browser) and is developed by [Plasticity](https://www.plasticity.ai/).
 ## Using the library

 ### Installation